splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 ## Features

 * Simple UI based configuration via Splunk Manager
-* Capture SNMP traps (Splunk becomes a snmp trap daemon in its own right)
+* Capture SNMP traps (Splunk becomes a SNMP trap daemon in its own right)
 * Poll SNMP object attributes
 * Declare objects to poll in textual or numeric format
+* Ships with a wide selection of standard industry MIBs
-* Dynamically add Custom MIBs
+* Add in your own Custom MIBs
 * Walk object trees using GET BULK
+* Optionally index bulk results as individual events in Splunk
 * Monitor 1 or more Objects per stanza
 * Create as many SNMP input stanzas as you require
-* SNMP v1/v2c support  , v3 will be implemented if demand is there for it
 * IPv4 and IPv6 support
 * Indexes SNMP events in key=value semantic format
-* Ships with some additional custom extractions
+* Ships with some additional custom field extractions

 ## Dependencies